blackberry/KaBoom/README.md

 New required configuration property:

 ```
-# Define the URI to your Hadoop file sysetm (this was previously required to be included before each topic's path)
+# Define the URI to your Hadoop file system (this was previously required to be included before each topic's path)
 hadooop.fs.uri=hdfs://hadoop.site.cluster-01
 ```